 The Potential and growth measures indicate the measures put in place by the management of organization to grow and expand the business in the future and attract quality investors.
 The ratios under this category include: earnings per share (EPS), dividend per share (DPS), price earnings ratio (PE ratio), dividend yield (DY), Tobin's Q, market value added (MVA), earnings yield and dividend cover among others (Al-matari, Fadzil & Al-swidi, 2014).
 The Long-term solvency and liquidity measure relates to the firm's ability to comply with its debts obligations as they fall due in the long term.
 It also measures how safe the firm is from collapse in event it suffers any set back.
 It indicates the capacity of the company to comply with its long-term financial commitments such as payment of interest on debt, the final payment of principal on debt and any other fixed financial obligations like lease payments.

-Capital Structure And Corporate Financial Performance Of Nigerian Listed Downstream Oil And Gas Firms Simplified Training Design equity ratio, interest cover ratio, fixed payment cover ratio and the 'z' score.
+Long term financial measures cover the following: total debt to assets ratio, total debt to equity ratio, interest cover ratio, fixed payment cover ratio and the 'z' score.